Photographing America: The Farm Security Administration

 There is much left to be done.
 Will you help?

-Much has been done, but much is still left to do.
-We ask for your help in continuing to document Kentucky.
+Much has been done, and much is left to do.
+We ask your help in continuing our work in documenting Kentucky.